OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 A line based log of HTTP requests (http.log)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. attention:: http-log is deprecated in Suricata 8.0 and will be
+               removed in Suricata 9.0.

 This log keeps track of all HTTP-traffic events.
 It contains the HTTP
 request, hostname, URI and the User-Agent.
 This information will be
 stored in the http.log (default name, in the suricata log